meemalabs/laravel-text-to-speech/README.md

 AWS_DEFAULT_REGION=us-east-1
 ```

-This is the contents of the published config file:
+The following is the content of the published config file:

 ```php
 return [